mixxxdj/mixxx/source/chapters/vinyl_control.rst

 Turntable Input Preamp
 ----------------------

-Many turntables provide unamplified "phono level" output which must be boosted to a "line level" signal.
+Many turntables provide unamplified “phono level” output which must be boosted to a “line level” signal.
 Normally, a mixer provides this amplification, but if you're plugging a turntable's phono output directly into your soundcard, Mixxx can do the amplification.
 The :guilabel:`Turntable Input Preamp` slider allows you to adjust the level of preamplification applied to your decks' signal.